getnikola/plugins/plugins/sphinx_roles/README.md

 * **deprecated**
 * **centered**
 * **hlist** -- Needs the user to define a hlist class in CSS that removes table borders to look good.
+* **seealso** -- Needs the user to define a seealso class in CSS to change the look of the admonition.